HillelW/micro-ml/README.md

-# transformer
+# micro-ml

-implementations of some ideas related to the transformer architecture
+simple implementations of some machine learning ideas.